RocketJeed/Advanced-Electronics-and-ElectroOptics/mesa UTC photodetector /README.md

 # Results

 The x, y composition for lattice matched 1.1Q and 1.4Q\
-(google search or use atlas manual find equations for the InGaAsP bandgap,then do some sample matlab program)
+(By applying the equations for the InGaAsP bandgap in MATLAB)

 <img width="578" alt="image" src="https://user-images.githubusercontent.com/66625688/84594067-b0b29680-ae1d-11ea-8651-a5ef44c32203.png">